Trauma, Relationships & Emotional Recovery

 When abuse makes you feel beyond repair, healing can feel impossible.
 But you are not broken, you are in the process of reclaiming yourself.
 Learn how to rebuild self-trust, heal from trauma, and rediscover your inner strength.

-Why Healthy Love Can Feel Uncomfortable After Abuse
+Why Healthy Love Feels Uncomfortable After Abuse

 When your nervous system has adapted to chaos, healthy love can feel strangely unsafe.
 This post explores why safety feels uncomfortable and how healing rebuilds trust.